JonathanThing/ECE-298A-VGA-Video-Player/docs/info.md

 The design utilizes Quad Serial Peripheral Interface (QSPI) to read data from the external memory, allowing 4-bits of data to be read at every clock cycle.
 With every RLE instruction being 24 bits, this means that it will take the player 6 clock cycles to read a single instruction.
 This means that without any buffering, each strip must be at least 6 pixels long to keep up with the scanline.

-To allow for more flexability, the data is buffered through 6 registers before being consumed by the player.
+To allow for more flexibility, the data is buffered through 6 registers before being consumed by the player.
 This allows for pixel runs shorter than 6 pixels as long as the buffer is still filled with longer strips.
-To prevent the buffer from emptying, every 6 consequtive pixel runs on the same row must add up to at least 36 pixels.
-This is because the 6 buffers will each require at least 6 clock cycles to be filled, requiring a total of atleast 36 pixels to guarentee that the buffer doesn't become empty.
+To prevent the buffer from emptying, every 6 consecutive pixel runs on the same row must add up to at least 36 pixels.
+This is because the 6 buffers will each require at least 6 clock cycles to be filled, requiring a total of at least 36 pixels to guarantee that the buffer doesn't become empty.

 ## Run Length Encoding